emdete/Qubes-blogs/emdete/README.md

 (pulseaudio speach) which is sending all sound to dom0.
 In dom0 a pulseaudio mixes everything together et voila.

-Newer debian (and fedora) switched to pulseaudio 10 while the packages are packaged for 9.
+Newer Debian (and fedora) switched to pulseaudio 10 while the packages are packaged for 9.
 The .so works but is in the wrong place.
 Just symlink it to activate and restart the daemon or reboot the VM.